 HOUSTON — As the Lone Star State continues to deal with the proliferation of the highly contagious delta COVID-19 variant, a Texas hospital system is reporting the state’s first case of another variant.

 According to the World Health Organization, lambda is now a “global variant of interest.”
 First detected in Peru, the variant has spread to 31 countries, WHO reports.
-The U.S. Centers for Diease Control and Prevention does not consider lambda a variant of interest.

 A variant of interest is defined as one that has mutations that are known or predicted to affect transmissibility and severity of disease, among other factors.